juspay/hyperswitch-control-center/README.md

 #### MixpanelSDK

-The `mixpanelSdk` feature flag controls the means by which data is sent to Mixpanel, either via SDK or REST API.
+The `mixpanel_sdk` feature flag controls the means by which data is sent to Mixpanel, either via SDK or REST API.

 #### Verify Connector